 Asian elephants are considered forest animals and live in a range of habitats, including evergreen, deciduous, and dry forest, as well as grasslands, bamboo forests, and swamps.
 They typically prefer low-lying areas with intermittent open grassy glades where they can move around easily, escape from the sun, and feed on a variety of plants.

 During the dry season, Asian elephants migrate to areas with permanent water sources, such as rivers, streams, or natural springs, to find enough vegetation and water to meet their enormous daily requirements.
-They also favor areas with mud wallows and mineral deposits, which they need for their physical wellbeing.
+They also favour areas with mud wallows and mineral deposits, which they need for their physical wellbeing.

 Although they are not territorial, Asian elephants do have home ranges, the sizes of which vary depending on both the amount of food available and the presence of other elephants in the area.